 “Dental Blue Essential 100 & 200” are more comprehensive options for your needs.
 In addition to the benefits the “Basic” plan provides, this policy offers coverage for many additional items, such as impacted teeth removal, anesthesia, crowns, root canals along with many periodontal and endodontic services.

 A fee schedule determines how much of the non-preventive expenses are covered.
 Orthodontia is not covered under the Anthem contracts and is rarely covered under any other personal medical policy.
+However, group plans through employers often include up to $2,000 of benefits.
 As previously mentioned, we highly recommend viewing the specific rates and coverages here for more extensive information.

 Medical Mutual Ohio